 French 2 (Honors)

 The goal of French 2 Honors is to continue to develop oral and written command beyond basic structures in French and to inspire integrated and creative use of the language.
-Students continue to acquire grammar skills and vocabulary through readings such as Le Petit Prince and short stories by Le Clezio and Anne Gavalda.
+Students continue to acquire grammar skills and vocabulary through readings such as Le Petit Prince and short stories by Le Clezio and Anna Gavalda.
 In this course students will start with an introduction to reading to advance to literary analysis.
 Great emphasis will be placed upon communicating accurately and effectively in the four modalities: listening, speaking, reading, and writing.
 Students will expand their knowledge and deepen their cultural understanding and sensitivity.
 Placement is at the discretion of the department.

 This course continues to develop the requisite skills of this level in speaking, listening, reading, and writing.
-It makes use of authentic sources such as film, art, songs and media.
+It makes use of authentic sources such as film, art, songs, and media.
 Literature is introduced through readings by francophone authors.
 French 3 includes a systematic review of grammar and practice of the language through frequent writing assignments, speaking practice, and discussion of cultural and current events.

 French 3 (Honors)

 This course provides a rapid expansion of vocabulary and grammar through reading and writing.
 Students will be asked to write compositions of increasing complexity.
 Students continue to strengthen oral skills through activities ranging from review of current events to literary discussions.
 Reading skills are developed through an introduction to classical and modern authors such as Molière, La Fontaine, Maupassant and Pagnol.
 (Placement is at the discretion of the department chair.)

 French 4: Topics in Contemporary Culture & Literature